 Musings on the edtech frontier is a home base for my digital identity, a hub for connecting with others, and a place for thinking out loud about the frontier of educational technology, online learning and open.
 Drawing on my own first hand experiences, edtech frontier mixes big picture perspectives, research and analysis, practical nitty-gritty, and imagined futures.

 Edtech frontier postings reference my professional work life, however, the entries in this blog should be considered my own personal views and are not necessarily endorsed by others.
-I hope you’ll help shape my digital explorations with your own comments.
+Originally focused on the evolving field of online learning, educational technology, and Open Educational Resources (OER), this site is now primarily aimed at exploring the social and economic aspects of the commons and its role in education and culture.

 For those wanting to communicate with me by e-mail you can do via the address: pstacey@creativecommons.org